 2018 Schedule: Wednesdays, June 6-July 25 from 6-9pm.
 No class on July 4.
 Three field trips on Saturdays (June 16 & 30, July 14) from 9a-5pm.
 Capstone presentations and graduation on Saturday, July 28 from 9-12pm.
 Classes will be held at Riverside-Corona Resource Conservation District (RCRCD) in Riverside.
 Download course flyer.

 Fee & Registration: $375 plus the purchase of The California Naturalist Handbook.
-Registration due, Monday May 21st, 2018.
+The registration due due date is extended to Friday, June 1, 2018.
 Applicants will be notified if they have been accepted into the program.
-Class fees are due on acceptance and must be paid in full no later than 4pm on Friday June 1st, 2018.
+Class fees are due on acceptance and must be paid in full.
 A limited number of partial scholarships are available.
 Visit the RCRCD website to register and save your spot.